grafana/google-sheets-datasource/docs/sources/_index.md

 After you configure the data source, you can:

 - Add [annotations](annotations.md) to overlay events on panels
+- Set up [alerting](alerting.md) to create alert rules from your queries
 - Use [template variables](template-variables.md) in queries
 - Use [Explore](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/) for ad-hoc queries without building a dashboard
 - Apply [transformations](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/transform-data/) to query results